1. Legal age of majority (age 18 in the United States)

 There are risks associated with hormone therapy in both men and women and it is, therefore, inadvisable to take any form of hormone product unless it is medically prescribed.

-A steroid sex hormone that is responsible for the growth and development of masculine characteristics.
-It directly influences the maturation of male sexual organs, development of sperm within the testes, sexual drive, erectile function of the penis, and male secondary sexual characteristics (facial hair, thickened vocal cords, and pronounced musculature).
-In addition, it is linked to aggressive and predatory behaviors.
+A type of steroid that is responsible for the growth and development of masculine characteristics.
+It directly influences the maturation of male sexual organs, the development of sperm within the testes, sexual drive, an erectile function of the penis, and male secondary sexual characteristics (facial hair, thickened vocal cords, and pronounced musculature).
+In addition, it is linked to aggressive and predatory behaviours.

-Testosterone adversely affects diseases of the prostate gland by sponsoring the growth of both benign hyperplasia of the gland and carcinomas of the prostate.
-Both of these conditions may be treated with antiandrogenic therapies.
-Predatory sexual behaviors also depend on testosterone and can be treated with interventions that block the effects of the hormone.
+Testosterone adversely affects diseases of the prostate gland by sponsoring the growth of both benign hyperplasia’s of the gland and carcinomas of the prostate.
+Both of these conditions may be treated with anti-androgenic therapies.
+Predatory sexual behaviours also depend on testosterone and can be treated with interventions that block the effects of the hormone.

-The most effective and recognized treatment for Female to Male are intramuscular testosterone injections of 200 -250 mL. once every 14 - 21 days.
-Once the person has commenced testosterone treatment and within a short period of time (within one year or less) a number of visible and irreversible characteristics develop.
+The most effective and recognized treatment for Female to Male are intramuscular testosterone injections of 200 -250mL.
+Once every 14 – 21 days.
+Once the person has commenced testosterone treatment and within a short period (within one year or less) several visible and irreversible characteristics develop.

-Contains a male hormone testosterone.
+It contains male hormone testosterone.
 This gel is prescribed as replacement hormone therapy for men who have abnormally low testosterone levels.
-Other forms of testosterone replacement include tablets, skin patches or intramuscular injections.
+Other forms of testosterone replacement include tablets, skin patches, or intramuscular injections.
 The gel provides more consistent levels of testosterone compared to injections and causes less skin irritation than patches.

 Testosterone is needed for normal physical development in males and is also responsible for maintaining secondary sexual characteristics that include a man’s beard, chest hair, muscle mass, and libido.
 In clinical studies, AndroGel successfully produced normal testosterone levels in men who didn’t make enough testosterone naturally.
 It also successfully reduced the symptoms of low testosterone, such as low libido and decreased muscle mass.

-AndroGel is a clear, colorless gel that comes in a carton containing 30 single-use packets.
+AndroGel is a clear, colourless gel that comes in a carton containing 30 single-use packets.
 The usual dose range is 25 to 100 mg daily.
 Every morning, apply the gel to clean, dry skin on your shoulders, upper arms, or abdomen.
 Wash your hands with soap and water immediately after applying the gel.
 Wait until the gel dries before putting on a shirt.
-The gel won't affect the skin site it's rubbed into--so it won't grow hair on your shoulder, for example, or make your biceps bigger.
+The gel won’t affect the skin site it is rubbed into – so it won’t grow hair on your shoulder, for example, or make your biceps bigger.
 Instead, it works by penetrating the skin and getting absorbed into the bloodstream.

 Known permanent changes are the following: